 This is my research site, for my commercial work click here: http://www.industryart.com/artists/paulsadot/

 My approach to performance is interdisciplinary and over the years I have worked with theatre companies including: Volcano, Peta Lily, Red Shift and The Laboratory Theatre of Manipur.
 Dance companies including: Ultima Vez, Kokuma and ACE.
 And in film with Shane Meadows, Jonathan Mostow, BBC, Channel 4, ITV and others.
-I have created many pieces for theatre and often work as an acting coach and advisor for films, most recently on Elaine Constantine's BAFTA nominated Northern Soul - for which I was also the choreographer - and on The Receptionist by Jenny Lu.
+I have created many pieces for theatre and often work as an acting coach, movement director and choreographer for films including, Elaine Constantine's BAFTA nominated Northern Soul - for which I was also the choreographer - and on The Receptionist by Jenny Lu.

 My early training was at Bretton Hall and I went on to train with Rena Mirecka (Grotowski), Desmond Jones School of Mime, Lokendra Arambam and John Martin (Pan Projects Intercultural Theatre).
 Stylistically my body of work might fall under the banner of physical theatre, though I find this term problematic.